tpmatthes/scroll-reaction/README.md

 // Access the current scroll position in percent at any time: var percentage = reaction.status + "%"; // e.g. 75%

-// Call this function on scroll, resize and orientation change reaction.on("update", function() {
+// Call this function on every update (scroll, resize and orientation change)
+// In most cases, you don't need to register your own event listeners for these events
+// Scroll-Reaction uses custom event listeners with performance optimizations reaction.on("update", function() {
+  // Available variables (see above)
+  // this.position
+  // this.status
+});

+// Call this function whenever the user clicks on a link with a data-scroll-reaction attribute
+// If smoothScroll is explicity set to false, Scroll-Reaction won't add event listeners to links
+// In that case you should register your own event listeners reaction.on("click", function() {
   // Available variables (see above)
   // this.position
   // this.status